 Other generalizations of our present work remain to be developed.
 The symmetry analysis of Sec.
 III was conducted in full generality and is applicable to insulating as well as metallic systems at any temperature.
 However, it is not immediately clear whether it is possible to compute surface magnetization using the local marker for $T \neq 0$.
 A crucial assumption going into the construction of the local marker is the idempotency of P [9]; in the case of finite temperature, P no longer displays this behavior.
 Additionally, for metals at T = 0, even though P remains idempotent, it is no longer exponentially localized, with $P(\mathbf{r}, \mathbf{r}')$ featuring power law decay with $|\mathbf{r} - \mathbf{r}'|$.
 It is not immediately clear how this affects the local marker and its subsequent coarse-grained average.
 In these situations, it appears likely that a different method of computing surface magnetization will be needed.
+We note, however, that prior numerical tests performed on TB models of metals at T = 0 suggest that the local marker is able to reproduce the bulk magnetization of Eq.
+(1) within open boundary conditions, but exhibits slower convergence with sample size than in the insulating case [34].

 Additional directions to explore include the presence of facet magnetizations for systems with bulk magnetization, as well as for axion-odd systems with $\theta{\rm CS} = \pi$.
 It would also be interesting to see whether a Wannier-based formulation for surface magnetization is possible, at least in insulators.
 This is particularly attractive as the theories of bulk electric polarization, bulk orbital magnetization, and edge electric polarization can all be developed using a Wannier-based approach [1, 2, 4, 5, 16, 17].
 Finally, we mention the prospects for a first-principles density-functional theory (DFT) implementation of the calculation of surface magnetization for topologically trivial bulk materials.
-The output of any DFT calculation may be adapted to a TB framework via Wannier interpolation, which may be accomplished by code packages such as Wannier90 [33].
+The output of any DFT calculation may be adapted to a TB framework via Wannier interpolation, which may be accomplished by code packages such as Wannier90 [35].
 It is important to keep in mind, however, that in our calculations of the local markers we employed the diagonal approximation for the position operator.
 In the case of a Wannier interpolation, the position operator is not necessarily diagonal in the basis of Wannier states, and the off-diagonal terms must be kept in mind when performing calculations.